 A TX_Out pin echoes the Key Down input but doesn't change state until the TX frequency registers have been sent.
 Registers can be updated in a couple of milliseconds, but this feature can prevent keying the transmitter while the frequency is changing.
 It also changes back to its key up state before the RX registers are sent.
-The idea is that your key or keyer can connect to the VFO, and this output then goes to the transmitter.

 The LCD display I'm using is a somewhat generic 2x16 character display with Hitachi interface and a backlight LED.
 A photo is shown below.
 The pin ID's seen in the schematic diagram and wire list are visible.
-These displays can be purchased with an I2C interface adapter, which simplifies the connections considerably.
-The minor edit to the source code needed to select one or the other type is described elsewhere in this manual.